umstek/umstek.github.io/content/posts/16-01-2017/text-cases-in-programming.md

 **COBOL**

 ## Studly Caps
 Uppercase letters and lowercase letters are mixed.
-I'm just curious whether this is used in any kind of programming.
+I'm curious whether this is used in any kind of programming.
 e.g.: `StUdLyCaPs`

 ---